betajippity/Nuparu/include/embree4/README.md

 point matrix layed out either row major or column major.
 The `RTC_FORMAT_FLOAT4X4_ROW_MAJOR` and `RTC_FORMAT_FLOAT4X4_COLUMN_MAJOR` formats, specify a 4x4 floating point matrix layed out either row major or column major.
-These matrix formats are used in the [rtcSetGeometryTransform] function in order to set a transformation matrix for geometries.
+The `RTC_FORMAT_QUATERNION_DECOMPOSITION` format specifies a structure that represents a quaternion decomposition (see [RTCQuaternionDecomposition]) of an affine transformation.
+These formats are used in the [rtcSetGeometryTransform] function or in geometry buffers with type `RTC_BUFFER_TYPE_TRANSFORM` in order to set a transformation matrix for instance and instance array geometries.

 The `RTC_FORMAT_GRID` is a special data format used to specify grid primitives of layout RTCGrid when creating grid geometries (see